yuqiii-wang/KnowledgeNotes/languages/cpp/cpp.md

 * Private, Protected and Friend

-* GDB Common Debugging Practicess
+* GDB Common Debugging Practices

+* std::vector<bool>

+`std::vector<bool>` contains boolean values in compressed form using only one bit for value (and not 8 how bool[] arrays do).
+It is not possible to return a reference to a bit in c++,